Understanding the AR-10 lower receiver is key to getting the rifle you want.

 Aside from calibers, receivers (upper and lower) pretty much define the AR-10 and dictate how you move forward building, upgrading or maintaining your rifle.
 Even if you plan on buying one off the shelf and leaving it stock, you should give some thought to the heart of the rifle.
 Sooner or later you’ll have to replace a component.
 When that time comes, your receiver choice could potentially make life easy or difficult.

 The great majority of AR-10s are one of two receiver patterns: DPMS or LR-308 and ArmaLite (by definition the AR-10).
-There are other patterns on the market, typically specialized designs that veer from these norms.
-But since these are generally highly proprietary, we’ll stick with what you’ll most likely encounter on store shelves and through AR parts dealers.
+Rock River was also a major player in the early days, however, its LAR-308 pattern didn't see as widespread aftermarket profusion.
+Today the world is awash in AR-10s, and unlike its little brother the AR-15, manufacturers have done anything but standardize.
+This means there are many other patterns on the market, specialized designs that veer from what use to be the norm and are only compatible with parts from that particular company.
+But since these are highly proprietary, we’ll stick with what you’ll most likely encounter on store shelves and through AR parts dealers.

 The differences between the patterns are fine, but particularly notable on the AR-10 lower receiver's geometry.
 The rear cut on a DPMS lower is elliptical, while ArmaLite’s is angled.
 The means, for the most part, upper receivers only play nice with their own kind.
 A DPMS pattern upper won’t work on an ArmaLite lower, but the inverse will.
 Not that this is an advisable configuration.
 You’ll have a functional rifle, but one with large breaches between the receivers, begging to invite filth into internal components.
 Additionally, the gap is right around face level when the firearm is shot, not ideal if ever a case ruptured.
 There are some other notable differences between the patterns, mainly pertaining to parts, we’ll get to that when we delve into AR-10 upper receivers in another post.